-Meghan Markle’s Half Sister Samantha To Film ‘Celebrity Big Brother’
+Meghan Markle’s Half-Sister Samantha To Film ‘Celebrity Big Brother’

 Since her royal wedding in May, Meghan Markle’s family has made headlines.
 In fact, her dad, Thomas Markle, 74, made headlines ahead of the wedding by selling his pictures and then with this heart attack.
 He didn’t even show up for the wedding due to his health issues.

-Most recently, The Talk co-host Sharon Osbourne called out the family patriarch, according to a report from The Inquisitr.
-Recently on The Talk, Osbourne spoke out to Thomas and said, “It is so obvious that you have a bad drinking problem.
+Most recently, The Talk co-host Sharon Osbourne called out the family patriarch, according to a report from the Inquisitr.

+“It is so obvious that you have a bad drinking problem.
 And it’s obvious that over the last few years, you haven’t been close with your daughter.
-Get yourself clean and sober and then come back.”
+Get yourself clean and sober and then come back,” Osbourne said.

 #MeghanMarkle's sister Samantha Markle to appear in Celebrity Big Brother? #CBBhttps://t.co/R4iDM0iKoz pic.twitter.com/nmrj8hXUgl